decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

     Send <"start view", v, my-chain>_i to view v primary
 ```

-The primary of view $v$ waits for least $n-f$ valid responses and if they are not the same then also waits $\Delta$ time.
+The primary of view $v$ waits for at least $n-f$ valid responses, and if they are not the same, then also waits $\Delta$ time.
 There are two cases:

 1. If $n-f$ parties send the *same* valid chain, and its tip is from view $v-1$ then:
     1. The primary creates a *new* block-cert for the tip and updates the lock-cert to be this new block-certificate ```chain.updateLockCert(tip(chain))```.